 ning Family Support HIGH LEVEL ACTIONS LEAD: FAMILY SUPPORT STRATEGIC GROUP (TBC) HOW WILL WE KNOW WE OUTCOMES Short Term Long Term HAVE MADE A DIFFERENCE?
 Test the revised child's plan paperwork and associated guidance in one Associated School Group area.
 Based on feedback from families and Team Around the Child, roll out revised plan and associated guidance across Moray.
 Dip sample survey of Team Around the Child and families in child's planning.
 Children and Develop a bank of solution orientated trainers across Social Work, Health and Education.
 Design and roll out a programme of training to build the knowledge, skills and confidence of named persons and Lead Professionals to implement child's planning processes.
-Quality assurance of child's plans through Multi Agency Practice Hub. implementation of effective child's Agency Support Hu and ongoing self- e Further develop the role and function Agency Support Hub (MASH) based of and ongoing self- evaluation activities Feedback from children, families and Team Around the Child.
-Evidence of impact captured on child's plan. planning processes.
+Quality assurance of child's plans through Multi Agency Practice Hub. family's needs are addressed early through the implementation of effective child's planning processes.
+Further develop the role and function of the Wellbeing Coordinators and M Agency Support Hub (MASH) based on findings of the external evaluation and ongoing self- evaluation activities. n findings of the external evaluation Feedback from children, families and Team Around the Child.
+Evidence of impact captured on child's plan. plaining processes.
 Develop and implement a mu evaluation calendar, which in child's planning at points of tr Iti-agency child's planning self- cludes voice of children and families, ransition.
 Improvements measured through self-evaluation activity.
 Develop a central repository of information and supports available to children, young people and families in Moray and a system in place to keep it current.
 Numbers accessing the repository.
 Feedback from families and front-line practitioners.
 There is a clear Utilising Whole Family Wellbeing Fund, recruit a skilled manager to coordinate the development of Based on self-evaluation, identify gaps in provision.
 Increase in provision and evidence of impact from suppliers. pathway of non- stigmatised support available to families throughout Moray.
 With parents and frontline practitioners, undertake self- evaluation of existing provision, utilising the national family support evaluation tool.
 Pool resources across the partnership and maximise external funding streams to develop a pathway of support with and for parents.
 Quality assure impact of pathway and implement improvements.
 Feedback from parents and the frontline practitioners who know them best on - Accessibility of support - Whether support meets their needs - The difference support has made.